encodium/devcontainer/README.md

    ```bash
    cp .devcontainer/.env.example .devcontainer/.env
    ```
+    > [!NOTE]
-  - If you have multiple clones of the `devcontainer` repo, you must ensure the `COMPOSE_PROJECT_NAME` variable in your `.env` file is unique from the others
+    > - If you have multiple clones of the `devcontainer` repo, you must ensure the `COMPOSE_PROJECT_NAME` variable in your `.env` file is unique from the others
-  - You must also ensure all `_EXTERNAL_` port numbers are unique from the others or docker will fail to start all services
+    > - You must also ensure all `_EXTERNAL_` port numbers are unique from the others or docker will fail to start all services

 3. **Open in VS Code/Cursor**: Open the repository folder in your editor